 All purchasing activities should be documented to verify a good faith effort to obtain the lowest possible price at the optimum quality.
-Verbal quotes will be included with the Purchase Requisition.
-The requesting department will maintain original written quotes, list them in the Purchase Requisition, and send copies of the written quotes to Finance.
+Verbal quotes will be included with the purchase order.
+The requesting department will maintain original written quotes, list them in the purchase order, and send copies of the written quotes to Finance.